Llanquihue Train Station

 The Llanquihue Train Station is the main train station servicing the City of Llanquihue, located in the Chilean region of Los Lagos.

 History

-The station was orriginally inaugurated in 1907.
-After December 2005 it served the Temuco to Puerto Montt Service until 2007 when the service was ended.
+The station was originally inaugurated in 1907.
+After December 2005 it served the Temuco to Puerto Montt Service until 2007, when the service was ended.

 After the service ended, the station was closed until 2025, when it was re-opened to passenger service thanks to the inauguration of the Tren Llanquihue-Puerto Montt service, connecting Llanquihue to the cities of Puerto Varas, Alerce and Puerto Montt.